suchunkang0822/spring-boot-practice/README.md

 controller annotations-Set up a simple controller with required annotattions and methods to create request handler

 quey_path_parameters-implement controller methods that handles query and path parameters.
 In place of @ResponseBody, added a random redirect

+form-implement controller that can handle a form submission